3rd Cavalry Regiment (United States): "Steve-O"

-Known as "Steve-O" to protect his identity, this 13-year-old boy was one of the 3rd Cavalry's most helpful informants.
+Known as "Steve-O" to protect his identity, this 13-year-old boy was one of the 3d Cavalry's most helpful informants.

-Steve-O's father was once an army captain in the Republican Guard, and led a 40-man insurgent group after the Coalition invasion.
-Forced to fight alongside his father against the Americans and severely beaten by his father, Steve-O walked to a 3rd Cavalry check-point to turn in his father.
+Steve-O's father was once an army captain in the Republican Guard and led a 40-man insurgent group after the Coalition invasion.
+Forced to fight alongside his father against the Americans and severely beaten by his father, Steve-O walked to a 3d Cavalry checkpoint to turn in his father.

 After turning in his father, Steve-O turned in a number of other insurgents.
 Often riding in the back of a Humvee, Steve-O would simply point out people he saw at the meetings of insurgents his father used to take him to.
-However, with Steve-O's father arrested and his mother killed by insurgents in retribution, Steve-O had nowhere left but to live on Forward Operating Base "Tiger" with the troopers of the 3rd Cavalry.
+However, with Steve-O's father arrested and his mother killed by insurgents in retribution, Steve-O had nowhere left but to live on Forward Operating Base "Tiger" with the troopers of the 3d Cavalry.

-After the 3rd Cavalry returned from their year-long deployment to Iraq, Steve-O continued to live on post with the Marines that replaced the cavalry.
+After the 3d Cavalry returned from their year-long deployment to Iraq, Steve-O continued to live on post with the Marines that replaced the cavalry.
 Eventually, 1SG Daniel Hendrex was able to arrange for Steve-O to leave Iraq and come to the United States.

 Steve-O's story came to public attention when he and the troopers responsible for his successful move to the United States appeared on an episode of The Oprah Winfrey Show.

 Operation Iraqi Freedom III: 2005–2006

-The 3rd Cavalry only remained stateside for less than a year, before returning to Iraq for a second tour.
-The 3rd Armored Cavalry Regiment deployed to Operation Iraqi Freedom 04–06 in February 2005.
+The 3d Cavalry only remained stateside for less than a year, before returning to Iraq for a second tour.
+The 3d Armored Cavalry Regiment deployed to Operation Iraqi Freedom 04–06 in February 2005.
 The regiment served from South Baghdad province to Western Ninewa Province in Northwestern Iraq until March 2006.
 The 2nd Battalion of the 325th Airborne Infantry Regiment (of the 82nd Airborne Division) served with the regiment in Iraq from September – December 2005.
-In September 2005, the 3rd Armored Cavalry Regiment conducted 'Operation Restoring Rights' to defeat a terrorist stronghold in the city of Tal Afar.
+In September 2005, the 3d Armored Cavalry Regiment conducted 'Operation Restoring Rights' to defeat a terrorist stronghold in the city of Tal Afar.

 In July 2005, the Army announced that the regiment would re-station to Fort Hood within months of returning from Operation Iraqi Freedom.
-The 3rd Armored Cavalry Regiment officially departed Fort Carson, Colorado in July 2006.
+The 3d Armored Cavalry Regiment officially departed Fort Carson, Colorado in July 2006.

 Two elements of the regiment stayed behind at Fort Carson and were subsequently re-flagged.
 The regiment's aviation element was re-flagged as 1st Squadron, 6th Cavalry, part of the 1st Infantry Division, while the other element was re-flagged as part of the U.S. 4th Infantry Division's 2nd Brigade Combat Team rear detachment.